kaustubhk24/blog.kaustubh.codes/_posts/2021-01-08-how-to-make-fastest-blog-in-wordpress.md

 <img loading="lazy" width="757" height="224" src="http://blog.kaustubh.codes/imgs/wp-content/uploads/2021/01/image-20.png" alt="How To Make Fastest Blog in WordPress" class="wp-image-1192" srcset="https://blog.kaustubh.codes/imgs/wp-content/uploads/2021/01/image-20.png 757w, https://blog.kaustubh.codes/imgs/wp-content/uploads/2021/01/image-20-300x89.png 300w" sizes="(max-width: 757px) 100vw, 757px" />

-After installation is done, you can see **wp-admin** link, click on it, GoDaddy will show there setup option we will not be using in this tutorial, So use default wordpress. & click **yes I&#8217;m sure** then, You are now at **WordPress Dashboard**.
-Let&#8217;s remove non-required things, please [watch Video Guide](https://blog.kaustubh.codes/wp-admin/post.php?post=1185&action=edit#video-guide).
+After installation is done, you can see **wp-admin** link, click on it, GoDaddy will show there setup option we will not be using in this tutorial, So use default wordpress. & click **yes I'm sure** then, You are now at **WordPress Dashboard**.
+Let's remove non-required things, please [watch Video Guide](https://blog.kaustubh.codes/wp-admin/post.php?post=1185&action=edit#video-guide).

 ## Removing Non-Required Things